-- The Organizations & Programs portion addresses who is actually lending money and from what program the money is coming from.
+The Organizations & Programs portion addresses different lending programs and who is lending money under each program.

 A bank loan is one of the more common forms of small business financing.
 While a business is not limited to any particular location there are several banks that have a presence in Osceola County.
-These include Chemical Bank, Huntington Bank, and Lake-Osceola State Bank, Members First Credit Union, and the West Michigan Credit Union.
+These include tcf Bank, Huntington Bank, Lake-Osceola State Bank, Members First Credit Union, and the West Michigan Credit Union.

 The Small Business Administration (SBA) is the largest source of long-term small business financing in the nation; however, the SBA does not lend directly to borrowers.
-Instead it guarantees a portion of the loan in the event the borrower defaults.
-Loans are provided by lenders who choose to structure their own loans by the SBA's requirements and then apply and receive a guaranty from the SBA on a portion of the loan.
-The lender and SBA share the risk that a borrower will not be able to repay the loan in full.
+Instead it guarantees a portion of the loan made by the lending institution who must follow SBA guidelines.
+Ultimately, both the lender and SBA are sharing the risk that a borrower will not be able to repay the loan in full.
 As a result, lenders are open to making loans that they might not otherwise be willing to do without the guarantee.

-Revolving Loan Fund Program loans up to a maximum of $100,000.
+GLE Revolving Loan Fund loans up to a maximum of $250,000.
 There is no minimum.
-The interest rate, at the discretion of the board of directors, varies from one-half of the prime rate at the time of the loan approval to one-half plus 2%.
+The interest rate, at the discretion of the board of directors, varies from one-half of the prime rate at the time of the loan approval up to 2%.

 The Michigan Economic Development Corporation's capital locator tool can be used to find and connect with capital providers that are active in Michigan and have an interest in your company’s stage and sector.